hackerschoice/hackerschoice.github.io/segfault/faq/winscp/index.md

 Connect to the segfault server for the first time via ssh.
 The command goes `ssh root@segfault.net`.
 Keep this open, we will need some info from the top of the screen.

 ###### Each new connection without a secret key will create a new instance with new sets of files.
 By doing the `SetEnv SECRET=xxyyzz` part, we are ensuring that we log back into the old instance

+###### If you have this set up already but want to access a different server, simply click on new site, and follow the setup again, except call it id_sf-sg-segfault-net-2 or something.
+Just add the right files and it will work.

 To configure winSCP to connect to segfault, press control+N to get to the window in screenshot.